opencollective/opencollective/SECURITY.md

 - Invalid or missing SPF (Sender Policy Framework) records (Incomplete or missing SPF/DKIM/DMARC)
 - Any issues regarding single session features/management
 - RTLO and related issues
+- Missing OAuth or personal token scope checks on **GraphQL V1** (`/graphql/v1`): token-based clients are not allowed to use it by default.

 ## Process